dev-yoonik/YK-BiT-Binaries/README.md

 ## Setup YooniK Biometric in Things.

-To start using YooniK BiT, please visit our SaaS and find the subscription that fits your needs.
+To start using YooniK BiT, please visit our website and find the subscription that fits your needs.

 Once you have your subscription activated, please [reach us](support@yoonik.me) to create the management resources for you.
 When you get  our response (within a couple of hours) you need to setup everything in your machine:

 - Download the binary files and extract them into you local machine and launch the batch file inside the package.

 - Call the setup API endpoint to install everything automatically.
 You need to provide **x-api-key** key from your subscription in the http request header.
+This request may take some time depending on your internet connection.

 Visit our [documentation page](https://dev-yoonik.github.io/YK-BiT-Documentation/) or follow one of our YK-BiT-SDK-** repositories for quicker integration and to start building awesome authentication applications.